 & Unsolved Crimes

 Debbie continues to be called upon to assist the Police in their search for the missing and unsolved crimes.
 Unfortunately, due to legal considerations, Debbie only works on criminal investigations and missing persons cases directly with the investigating officer in charge of the case.
-She is unable to offer this service to family/friends or members of the public.
+Debbie cannot comment on investigations or offer this service to family/friends, or members of the public.
 Debbie provides her services pro bono to Law Enforcement Services only.

-If you have information related to a case, please contact Crime Stoppers or your local law enforcement agency.
+If you have information related to a case, please get in touch with Crime Stoppers or your local law enforcement agency.

-Please note, Debbie is not affiliated with any of these organisations.
+Please note that Debbie is not affiliated with any of these organisations.

 Missing Persons in Australia